 If you are a first time aquarium owner then this list will help you immensely in picking one for your home.
 Think about it like days of research tailor made for you.
-In addition to the list, I have also compiled a list of factors that you need to consider while deciding on what model to buy.
+In addition to the list, I have also compiled a list of factors that you need to consider while deciding on the best aquarium starter kit to buy.
 Some of these factors include the size, maintenance, cost and of course the fish that you want to house in the tank.

 Picking the right aquarium

 One of the first things that most people consider is the size of the aquarium and rightly so.
 You’d want to pick a model that fits into your living room or any other room where you intend to place the aquarium.
 The size of the aquarium that you pick will also depend on the number of fish that you can successfully house.
 As a rule of thumb, the bigger the aquarium, the better it is for the fish because it cycles faster and will dilute the toxins released in the water giving you more time to clean it.
 The tradeoff is that the bigger it is the heavier it will be.
 It is estimated that one gallon of water will equate to 10 pounds.
 So, if you have a 10 gallon aquarium, that’s 100 pounds.
 A 30 gallon aquarium will be 300 pounds and you will most likely need to install it near a weight bearing wall.
 All the more reason for you to be choosy about what you buy and where you install it!